elaina-gray/bridge-bidding-box/README.md

 # bridge-bidding-box
-An assistant to help you play bridge without a physical bidding box!
+Dont have a bidding box?
+This assistant will help you play bridge without a physical bidding box!

 *pass: (P/p)